-Designed for students seeking teacher certification with an early childhood ZS endorsement, this program focuses on teaching young children, birth through grade 3.
-Most students continue their studies at the university level; however, upon completion of the program students are eligible for work in various education and child care professions as para-professionals, assistant early childhood teachers, and as individual exceptional child assistants.
+Designed for students seeking teacher certification with an early childhood ZS endorsement, this program focuses on teaching young children, pre-school through grade 3.
+Most students continue their studies at the university level; however, upon completion of the program students are eligible for work in the various education and child care professions as para-professionals, assistant early childhood teachers, and as individual exceptional child assistants.
 Graduates wishing to pursue a bachelor's degree may transfer most, if not all, of the course work toward that degree.

 - Apply current educational theories and practices to a classroom setting.

 - Apply humanities concepts within the pre-kindergarten through middle school classroom.

 - Apply knowledge of the physical, emotional, intellectual, and social development theories of the learner in a school setting.

 - Apply knowledge of the exceptionalities, learning environments, and laws as they relate to special education programs.

 - Develop lesson plans implementing educational software for grades P-8.

 - Analyze elementary and middle school mathematics at the level necessary for teaching.

 - Construct scientific knowledge using inquiry-based techniques.

 - Follow appropriate health, physical education, nutrition, and safety practices for P-8 classrooms.